Vluurie/nier_extract_dat_rust_dll/README.md

 ﻿# nier_yax_to_xml_rust

 This Rust DLL provides functionality to convert YAX files to XML files.
-The implementation is inspired by RaiderB's Dart `yaxToXml` script but rewritten in Rust for faster computation time (total 25 seconds faster on converting ~11500 .yax files to xml on an i9 10900k CPU with SSD then with Dart).
+The implementation is by RaiderB's Dart `yaxToXml` script but rewritten in Rust for faster computation time (total 25 seconds faster on converting ~11500 .yax files to xml on an i9 10900k CPU with SSD then with Dart).

 RaiderB's dart file: https://github.com/ArthurHeitmann/nier_cli/blob/master/lib/fileTypeUtils/yax/yaxToXml.dart